yphil-dev/petrolette/README.md

 ## Participate

 - Read the [development guidelines](https://framagit.org/yphil/petrolette/-/blob/master/DEV.md)
 - Pétrolette is [Free, Libre, and Open-Source Software](https://framagit.org/yphil/petrolette/-/blob/master/LICENSE).
 However the development requires [a lot of time](https://www.youtube.com/watch?v=JlbMEx9H6FE) and [a lot of work](https://framagit.org/yphil/petrolette/-/commits/master).
-In order to keep developing it with new features I need your help ; Please consider to [support the Pétrolette project](https://liberapay.com/yPhil/donate) by sending a donation.
-Even the smallest amount will help a lot.
+In order to keep developing it with new features I need your help ; Please consider to [support the Pétrolette project](https://liberapay.com/yPhil/donate) or by [sending a donation](https://ko-fi.com/yphil/) ; Even the smallest amount will help *a lot*.

 *Icon by yPhil*

-Brought to you by [yPhil](http://yphil.bitbucket.io/) Please consider ♥ [helping](https://liberapay.com/yPhil/donate) icon by yPhil ♫
+Brought to you by [yPhil](https://yphil.gitlab.io) Please consider ♥ [helping](https://liberapay.com/yPhil/donate) icon by yPhil ♫